lllyasviel/stable-diffusion-webui-forge/README.md

 # Stable Diffusion Web UI Forge

-Stable Diffusion Web UI Forge is a platform on top of Stable Diffusion WebUI to make development easier, and optimize the speed and resource consumption.
+Stable Diffusion Web UI Forge is a platform on top of [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) to make development easier, and optimize the speed and resource consumption.

+The name "Forge" is inspired from "Minecraft Forge".
+This project will become SD WebUI's Forge.

+Forge will give you:

+1. Improved optimization.
+(Fastest speed and minimal memory use among all alternative software.)
+2. Patchable UNet and CLIP objects.
+(Developer-friendly platform.)

+# Improved Optimization

+First of all, Forge does not change WebUI results